Valuation Approaches in Telecoms Arbitrations: Commercial Arbitrations

 The income approach determines the value of a company, contract or asset as the net present value of its expected future cash flows, applying a discount rate that reflects the time value of money and the risk attributable to these cash flows.

-The predominant form of the income approach is the discounted cash flow (DCF) method, which is widely used in all kinds of valuation settings.
+The predominant form of the income approach is the DCF method, which is widely used in all kinds of valuation settings.
 The reason for the success of the DCF method is quite simple.
-The DCF method provides great flexibility and can be applied to almost all businesses, contracts and assets that are generally profitable and where the business is generally profit-oriented.
-Given that most telecommunication arbitrations involve profit-oriented companies, the income approach is frequently used to assess all kinds of damages related to telecommunication companies, contracts or assets.
+It provides great flexibility and can be applied to almost all businesses, contracts and assets that are generally profitable and where the business is generally profit-oriented.
+Given that most telecommunications arbitrations involve profit-oriented companies, the income approach is frequently used to assess all kinds of damages relating to telecommunications companies, contracts or assets.

-The cash flows are made comparable to how the financial markets would price such cash flows.
+The cash flows are made comparable with how the financial markets would price such cash flows.

 The key steps when performing a DCF valuation-based damages assessment can be defined as follows:

-- determine the relevant valuation date, the appropriate valuation period, and the valuation intervals (e.g., monthly, quarterly, yearly cash flows);
+- determine the relevant valuation date, the appropriate valuation period and the valuation intervals (e.g., monthly, quarterly or yearly cash flows);

 - if the damages period is not limited, determine whether the consideration of a terminal value (based on a sustainable level of cash flows) is appropriate;